 To organize a consultation with the Deans, please email firstname.lastname@example.org.

 Both senior and junior members have expressed concern at the misuse of alcohol at dinners and at parties in College.
 Codes of conduct on formal dining (see Section 7.3) and alcohol consumption have been agreed by senior and junior members.

 During the two examination periods that fall in the Easter Term, there are two formal Quiet Periods during which no parties, private dinners, or other large social gatherings are permitted.
 No events, indoors or out, at which loud music or other amplified noise is played are allowed during either of these Quiet Periods.
 The same restrictions apply to external bookings.
 The Deans are, however, empowered to allow formally-constituted, non-sporting societies to hold small dinners during either of the Quiet Periods, provided that a Fellow is present to ensure that order is kept and to encourage timely and quiet dispersal at the end.

 During the Quiet Periods musical instruments may only be played in rooms between the hours of 1.30 pm and 5.30 pm each day.
 During these periods, undergraduates reading for the Music Tripos and taking the performance option will have priority in booking the Music Practice Room.
 In cases where students need to play the Chapel Organ as part of their preparation for the performance option in Part II of the Music Tripos, the full volume of the instrument may only be used between 3.00 p.m. and 7.30 p.m.

-The Dean must be consulted about any proposal for social events in College during either of the Quiet Periods.
-Guidelines for the operation of the Quiet Period can be found here.
+The Deans must be consulted about any proposal for social events in College during either of the Quiet Periods.
+Guidelines for the operation of the Quiet Period can be obtained from the Deans.